ErpNetDocs/tech/modules/financials/cost-accounting/cost-distribution.md

 The data in the results table has a function that calculates distributed amounts on each output.
 The amount is the total amount (distributed to the current output) of all cost types which are set for distribution.

-For more information, see **[Calculate Distribution Function](https://docs.erp.net/tech/modules/financials/cost-accounting/calculate-distribution-function.html)**.
+For more information, see [Calculate Distribution Function](https://docs.erp.net/tech/modules/financials/cost-accounting/calculate-distribution-function.html).